sdellachiesa/ZenodoCommunityStats/README.md

 [![DOI](https://zenodo.org/badge/685491513.svg)](https://zenodo.org/badge/latestdoi/685491513)
 # Zenodo Community Statistics
-I was interested in getting some general community-level metrics (Views and Downloads) Unfortunately, Zenodo lacks an integrated dashboard for community-level usage statistics; the API queries do not gather these statistics.
+I was interested in getting some general Zenodo community-level metrics (Views and Downloads) Unfortunately, Zenodo lacks an integrated dashboard for community-level usage statistics; the API queries do not gather these statistics (or I couldn´t figure it out).

 I know this is an embarrassing, complicated approach to get Zenodo Community-level Statistics by scraping values from a list of records of a specific Zenodo Community.